Inclusio fund: Improving access to affordable and energy efficient housing for marginalized communitiesMarch 10, 2015

 Inclusio was launched in 2015 and has since raised € 91 million from institutional and private investors in Belgium.
 Approximately 25% of Inclusio’s units are reserved for particularly vulnerable populations.
 Inclusio partners with social service providers with effective reinsertion methods, ensuring that they are doing well and have a support network in place.

 Inclusio is a certified B-Corp, thus meeting rigorous social and environmental performance standards, accountability, and transparency.
+In 2020, Inclusio also announced its intention to launch an Initial Public Offering on Euronext Brussels.

 The fund’s impact